The Bitwarden Blog

 The vulnerability of healthcare data

-Healthcare records are a treasure trove of sensitive information, including personal identifiers, medical history, insurance details, and even financial data.
+To start, healthcare records are a treasure trove of sensitive information, including personal identifiers, medical history, insurance details, and even financial data.
 Cybercriminals strive to monetize this type of information on the dark web, making healthcare organizations an attractive target.

+Recent data highlights healthcare industry vulnerability to cyberattacks and data breaches.
 IBM’s report on the average cost of a data breach revealed the healthcare sector experiences the most costly data breaches.
 And to make matters worse, public reports of hacking incidents targeting healthcare data are increasing rapidly.

 The annual data breach report published by the Identity Theft Resource Center (ITRC) revealed the healthcare sector has led all industries in the number of reported breach incidents every year for the past five years.
-This data shines a light on the vulnerability of the healthcare industry to cyberattacks and data breaches.

-Data shows ransomware attacks are on the rise
+Data shows ransomware attacks are on the rise `

-How to mitigate threats targeting healthcare data
+How password managers mitigate threats targeting healthcare data

 • Strengthening authentication with seamless single-sign-on and directory integration options